Help For Ovarian Cysts

 - Endometrial cysts.
 These are sometimes called chocolate cysts because they are filled with blood.
 They occur when endometrial tissue attaches itself to the ovaries.
 If not treated promptly there is a risk these cysts can damage the ovaries and seriously impair fertility.

 - Dermoid cysts.
-These cysts contain various types of tissue, such as hair, nails, teeth and others.
+These cysts (tumors) are present since birth and contain various types of tissue, such as hair, nails, teeth and others.

 - Cystadenoma.
 These cysts form from cells lining the outer surface of the ovaries.